By Steve Levine

 No. The K.G.M. verdict is an individual jury award inside a mass tort, not a class action settlement.
 There is still no claim form, no settlement fund, no payout amount, and no deadline to file.
 Each plaintiff's case is evaluated separately based on their individual circumstances and evidence.

-With the March 25 plaintiff verdict in hand, a global settlement covering broader categories of claimants is more plausible than it was before — but as of April 2026, no such settlement or claims process exists.
+With the March 25 plaintiff verdict surviving the companies' new-trial motions, a global settlement covering broader categories of claimants is more plausible than it was before — but as of June 2026, no such settlement or claims process exists.
 If one is established later, OpenClassActions will update this page.

 Law firms across the country are still investigating and accepting cases related to social media addiction and mental health harm to minors and young adults.
 These cases generally focus on individuals who began using platforms like Instagram, TikTok, Snapchat, or YouTube as children or teenagers and experienced documented mental health impacts such as depression, anxiety, eating disorders, self-harm, or suicidal ideation.